-Rental rates: Rental rates average between $35 and $45 a day.
-But there are weekly and monthly discounts.
+Rental rates: Rental rates average between $35 and $45 a day with weekly and monthly discounts available.

-How much rental owners keep: Rental owners pocket 75 to 85% of the cost of the rental — that ties Turo’s best plan for the most.
+How much rental owners keep: Rental owners pocket 75 to 85% of the cost of the rental — which ties Turo’s best plan.

 Selection: Like Uber and Getaround, HyreCar has a large selection of privately owned vehicles.

-Mileage limitations: Limitations vary because they are set by the owner, but the most common is 250 miles a day, and you will have to pay a per-mile fee if you go over.
+Mileage limitations: Limitations vary because the owner sets them, but the most common is 250 miles a day, and you will have to pay a per-mile fee if you go over.

 Gas: Not included.
-Drivers pay for gas and must replace any gas used.
+Drivers must pay for their gas and replace any gas used.